Bachelor of Hearts

 Bachelor of Hearts is a 1958 British comedy film directed by Wof Rilla starring Hardy Krüger as a German who studies at Cambridge University.
 It was written by Leslie Bricusse and Frederic Raphael.

 Plot

 Young German maths scholar Wolf Hauser arrives for a year at Cambridge on a student exchange programme.
-Settling into his rooms at the fictional University College, Wolf has more than his share of trouble negotiating English customs and manners, as well as being the victim of pranks from his fellow students.
+Settling into his rooms at the fictional University College, Wolf has more than his share of trouble negotiating English customs and manners.
+To make matters worse he becomes the favourite victim of the snobbish and generally unpleasant "Dodo Club".
 He eventually finds solace with a girlfriend, Ann.